shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-bigquery.md

 	![Create key dropdown button](../.gitbook/assets/service-account-add-key-button.png)
 13. In the popup modal select the "**JSON**" radio button
 14. Click "**CREATE**"
 15. Copy the downloaded file JSON contents and save for safe keeping.
-The contents of this file can be pasted into the in the "**Service Account**" variable input of all Bigquery Blueprints.
+The contents of this file can be pasted into the "**Service Account**" input for all Bigquery Blueprints.

 ## Execute Query Blueprint